rossgrat/wubzduh/README.md

 - Add total duration to album displayed information
 - Add last release date field in artists tab
 - Make this whole thing into a single-page web application and a progressive web app, save on server costs
+- Do push notifications as a PWA
+- Use Spotify OAUTH to allow people to login to their spotify profiles, retrieve their liked artists, push notifications based on those